There are currently no active references in this article.

 This is a selection with flowers toward the larger end of the given size-range for the species.
 The petals are flushed pale pink (paler than in ‘Pink Cloud’) darkening to a crimson centre.
 It was found in the wild in 1986 and entered cultivation shortly afterwards.

 There are several variegated cultivars of E. lucida including ‘Gilt Edge’, ‘Leatherwood Cream’, and ‘Spring Glow’.
 These all have leaves with cream or creamy-yellow coloured margins and the differences are very slight indeed.
 ‘Gilt Edge’ is apparently distinguished by flattened flowers and trifoliate leaves (although this latter character is at odds with the description of the parent species, suggesting this may have resulted from some sort of mutation).

-Like ‘Ballerina’ this cultivar was first found in the wild, by Ken Gillanders in 1984.
-The parent was a 20 m tall tree and so far this clone has reached 7 m in cultivation in the UK (Tree Register, The (2018)).
-It is very similar to ‘Ballerina’ but both the pink flush in the petals and their crimson centres are paler than in ‘Ballerina’, although the two really need to be seen together for this subtle difference to be apparent.
+Like ‘Ballerina’ this cultivar was first found in the wild by Ken Gillanders in 1984.
+The parent was a 20 m tall tree and so far this clone has reached 7 m in cultivation in the UK (The Tree Register 2018).
+It is very similar to ‘Ballerina’ but both the pink flush in the petals and their crimson centres are slightly darker than in ‘Ballerina’, although the two really need to be seen together for this subtle difference to be apparent.